miguel-kjh/Sylvia/data/nlu.md

 - I would like to spread it into two funds
 - both
 - either of the two
-- I would like to spread it into two funds
+- I would like to spread it into two funds.
+- two funds, please

 ## intent:deny
 - no